CHOOSING AN ELECTRIC ASSIST

 Brushless, Geared Motors - are much lighter & produce more torque by use of internal gears.
 They tend to be a little more expensive than Direct Drive motors but will put less strain on your entire driveline & battery.
 Another advantage of the Geared Hub Motors is you can operate your trike without any, just a little or with maximum power applied.
 If you run out of power or develop a fault out on the road you can still pedal your trike home or use your throttle with the motor.

 How much power do I need or want? - That depends on several variables such as how much weight you are pulling?
 What’s the terrain like where you ride?
-How much speed you want?
-How far you want to ride?
-How many features you want?
+How much speed do you want?
+How far do you want to ride?
+How many features do you want?
 Your Maximum budget?

-A Basic 6.5 amp/hr.
-In Wheel System with 250 watts & a Pedal Assist is the most economical.
-This will give you a gentle push up hills & be the lightest, easiest to live with system with not much of anything to go wrong or need much in the way of maintenance or repairs.
+A Basic 10 amp/hr.
+250 watt Motor with Pedal Assist is the most economical.
+This will give you a gentle push up hills & be the lightest, easiest to live with system with not much of anything to go wrong or need in the way of maintenance or repairs.
 Range should be around 40 kms/25 miles.
-You should only choose this system if you live in an area with small hills or your total riding weight is under 80 kgs.
+You should only choose this system if you live in an area with small hills or your total riding weight is under 100 kgs.

-Heavy Duty 14 amp/hr.
-System with a 750 watt motor, with Pedal Assist, Throttle, LCD Display, Rear Battery Rack, will give STRONG boost & power up most any hill you are likely to encounter.
+Heavy Duty 18 amp/hr.
+System with a 750 watt motor, with Pedal Assist, Throttle, LCD Display & Installation Kit will give STRONG boost & power up most any hill you are likely to encounter.
 You should choose this system if your riding weight is on the heavy side & you want great moped like performance & not much of a bike work out.
 Added weight is about 12 kgs.
-Range with this system will be about 45 kms.
+Range with this system will be about 65 kms.

 For Trikes you have 2 main choices for converting to an Electric Assist.
 A Motor in the Rear Wheel or a Motor that drives your Chain.